![]() Level 1: 3515234 IP's, Level 2: 30066 Allocations, Level 3: 832 ASN's. Last Updated: 02.09.2010 16:14 CESTRealtime Outbreakmonitor |

 would put their “smarthost” email servers into to same IP address space

 give e.g. 4 points on a ‘match’ where 5 or more points trigger a spam tag.
 We recommend the use of Level 2 blocking in cases where our Level 1 is not proving to be effective enough against spammers.
-If you are a true BOFH you would logically block using all of our levels.To get an idea how UCEPROTECT-Level 2 and other blacklists did perform within the last 13 weeks see the fine statistics of the international well known Anti-Spam Guru Al Iverson from Chicago USA. |
+If you are a true BOFH you would logically block using all of our levels.To get an idea how UCEPROTECT-Level 2 and other blacklists did perform within the last 4 weeks see the statistics measured at the real mailflow of several authorities in Germany, Austria and Switzerland. |